Acception Or Exception? Avoid These Mistakes

 Some very formal writing may still contain “acception” to impart an aged tone, but it should be avoided in most modern usage scenarios.
 While it was once an acknowledged English word, “acception” can generally be considered an outdated relic.

-See also Puting or putting – which one is correct?
+See also Shiney or Shiny – Which Form is Correct?

 Common Usages of “Exception”